 The Kingsbridge Armory, known also as the Eighth Regiment Armory, is a 575,000 square foot building at 29 West Kingsbridge Road in the Kingsbridge section of the Bronx.
-It is a former military facility constructed between 1912 and 1917, in the Romanesque style.
+It is a former military facility that was built between 1912 and 1917 in the Romanesque style.
 The complex, which takes up the entire block, has an 180,000 square foot drill hall and an 800 seat theater.
-The National Guard gave the facility to the city.
-The city’s Landmarks Preservation Commission (LPC) designated the complex a landmark in 1974.
+The National Guard gave the facility to the city and the city’s Landmarks Preservation Commission (LPC) designated the complex a landmark in 1974.

-Several plans for reusing the site have failed.
-Former Mayor Rudy Giuliani attempted to turn the facility into a retail mall and Chelsea Pier-style sports complex.
-In 2006, the New York City Economic Development Corporation (NYCEDC) moved forward with redevelopment plans, issuing a Request for Proposals (RFP) for the sale and redevelopment of the landmark.
+The City has tried to reuse the space since 1994.
+Several plans failed for various reasons, including community opposition.
+Former Mayor Rudy Giuliani’s attempts to turn the facility into a retail mall and Chelsea Pier-style sports complex were defeated because of concerns from the community.
+Starting in 2006, the New York City Economic Development Corporation (NYCEDC) moved forward with redevelopment plans, issuing a Request for Proposals (RFP) for the sale and redevelopment of the landmark.

-In February 2007, three developers -- Atlantic Development Group, the Related Companies, and Rosenshein Associates – submitted their plans.
-Progress on the bid selection process was stalled a month later when the NYCEDC asked members of the Task Force to sign a confidentially agreement that they would not discuss the details of the three plans.
+In February 2007, three developers — Atlantic Development Group, the Related Cos., and Rosenshein Associates – submitted their plans with the NYCEDC in response to the City’s RFP.
+Progress on the bid selection process was stalled a month later when the NYCEDC asked members of the Task Force selected to evaluate the plans to sign a confidentially agreement that they would not discuss the details of the three plans.
 Members of the Task Force, including many of the elected officials, opposed the confidentiality agreement because they believed it would keep information from the public.
-The NYCEDC said they were trying to maintain integrity in the selection process.
-Ultimately, only the Atlantic Development Group's bid was made public.
+The NYCEDC contends that they were trying to maintain some integrity in the selection process.
+Ultimately only the bid made by the Atlantic Development Group was made public.
 That plan included public schools for 2,000 students, a 57,200-square-foot YMCA, 13,000-25,000 square feet of community space, and a retail portion with a department store, a movie theater, and a parking garage.

 Before the final selection process was announced, several community organizations – including churches, neighborhood groups, and labor unions – formed a group called the Kingsbridge Armory Redevelopment Alliance (KARA) to advocate for the interest of Bronx residents and business owners.
-Some of the issues that KARA pushed for in the Community Benefit Agreement (CBA) included the specification of a “living wage” for workers as well as the commitment from the developer to hire locals for new jobs.
+Some of the issues that KARA is pushing for in a Community Benefit Agreement (CBA) include the specification of a “living wage” for workers as well as the commitment from the developer that they will hire locals for new jobs.

-In March of 2008, the Related Companies was chosen to redevelop the Armory.
-At this point, the choice was only between Related and the Atlantic Group, as Rosenshein Associates had dropped out.
+In March of 2008, the Related Companies was chosen as the winning bid to redevelop the Armory.
+The choice was only between Related and the Atlantic Group, as Rosenshein Associates dropped out of the bidding process.

-KARA continued to push Related to guarantee living wages (approximately $10/hour) for all Armory jobs, while the developer claimed that living wage positions were not feasible for every vendor.
-Community members spoke out against Related’s plan build a 60,000 square foot supermarket in the Armory, arguing that the store would compete with existing local businesses and threaten jobs (the supermarket was not part of Related’s original bid).
-Employees and spokespeople for the nearby Morton Williams chain store were particularly vocal opponents, though business owners of the other 44 markets within a 2-mile radius of the Armory site also voiced opposition.
-Both KARA and opponents of the new supermarket urged Bronx Borough President Ruben Diaz Jr. (D) to include their key issues in his recommendations.
+The KARA has continued to push Related to guarantee living wages (approximately $10/hour) for all Armory jobs, while the developer has claimed that living wage positions are not feasible for every vendor.
+Many community members have vocalized opposition to Related’s intent to house a 60,000 square foot supermarket in the Armory, arguing that the store would compete with existing local businesses and groceries and threaten jobs (the supermarket was not presented as part of Related’s original bid).
+Employees and spokespersons for the nearby Morton Williams chain store have been particularly vocal opponents, though some business owners of the other 44 markets within a 2-mile radius of the Armory site have also voiced opposition.
+Both KARA and opponents of the new supermarket have been urging Bronx Borough President Ruben Diaz Jr. (D) to include their key issues in his recommendations.
 By the middle of August 2009, Diaz and every City Council member from the Bronx announced their opposition Related’s inclusion of a new supermarket.

-Despite some community opposition, Bronx Community Board 7 approved Related’s development plan (with conditions) on July 14th, 2009, though this vote was only advisory.
+Despite some community opposition, Bronx Community Board 7 approved Related’s development plan (with conditions) on July 14th, 2009, though this vote is only advisory.
 President Diaz voted against the project.
-In December 2009, the City Council voted against the proposal, 45-1.
-Council members cited traffic and parking concerns, in addition to the living wage provision.
-In March 2010, President Diaz named a task force to work on moving forward with the Armory redevelopment.
+The City Planning Commission is expected to vote on the proposal on December 9, 2009.